openxc/vi-firmware/docs/config/reference.rst

 The ``mappings`` field must be a list of JSON objects with:

+``mapping`` -
-``mapping`` - a path to a JSON file containing a single object with the key ``messages``, containing objects formatted as the :ref:`Messages` section describes.
+  A path to a JSON file containing a single object with the key ``messages``, containing objects formatted as the :ref:`Messages` section describes.
 In short, you can pull out the ``messages`` key from the main file and throw it into a separate file and link it in here.
 You can also do the same with a ``diagnostic_messages`` field containing :ref:`diagnostic-messages`.

+``bus`` (optional)
-``bus`` - (optional) The name of one of the defined CAN buses where these messages can be found - this value will be set for all of the messages contained the mapping file, but can be overridden by setting ``bus`` again in an individual message.
+  The name of one of the defined CAN buses where these messages can be found - this value will be set for all of the messages contained the mapping file, but can be overridden by setting ``bus`` again in an individual message.

+``database`` (optional)
-``database`` - (optional) a path to a CAN message database associated with these mappings.
+  A path to a CAN message database associated with these mappings.
 Right now, XML exported from Vector CANdb++ is supported.
 If this is defined, you can leave the bit position, bit size, factor, offset, max and min values out of the ``mapping`` file - they will be picked up automatically from the database.

+``bit_numbering_inverted`` (optional)
-``bit_numbering_inverted`` - (optional, defaults to the value of the message set, or ``true`` if this mapping is database-backed) This flag controls the default :ref:`bit numbering <bit-numbering>` for the messages contained in this mapping.
+  This flag controls the default :ref:`bit numbering <bit-numbering>` for the messages contained in this mapping.
 Messages in the mapping can override the bit numbering by explicitly specifying their own value for this flag.
+Defaults to the value of the message set, or ``true`` if this mapping is database-backed.

+``enabled`` (optional)
-``enabled`` - (optional, true by default) Enable or disable all processing of the CAN messages in a mapping.
+  Enable or disable all processing of the CAN messages in a mapping.
 By default, a mapping is enabled; if this flag is false, all CAN message and signals from the mapping will be excluded from the generated source code.
+Defaults to ``true``.

 Extra Sources
 =============